The Big Earth Data Project

 More about where the data has come from

 All activities in the Big Earth Data Project use data analysis and data science to answer pertinent questions about Earth Observation.
-All the activities for the Big Earth Data Project will use real data from Copernicus (European Earth Observation space programme), The European Centre for Medium-range Weather Forecasting (ECMWF), LandSat (NASA Earth Observation Satellites), and other relevant data sources, including models built from data measured by these satellite programmes.
+All the activities for the Big Earth Data Project will use real data from Copernicus (European Earth Observation space programme), The European Centre for Medium-range Weather Forecasting (CAMS/ECMWF), LandSat (NASA Earth Observation Satellites), and other relevant data sources, including models built from data measured by these satellite programmes.